xsokev/DirtyForm/README.md

 Using DirtyForm is very simple.

-	To initialize a form and its current values, instantiate a class as follows: var dirtyForm = new DirtyForm(frm, {
+	To initialize a form and its current values, instantiate a class as follows:

+	var dirtyForm = new DirtyForm(frm, {
 		excludes: [], 				// form fields that you do not want to check
 		blockSubmitOnDirty: true,	// prevent form from submitting if it is dirty.
 Defaults to true.
 		updateOnReset: true,		// if true, the update command will be executed if the form is reset.
-		filterButtons: true			// not include buttons (<input type="submit" />, <input type="reset" />, <input type="button" />).
+		filterButtons: true			// not include buttons (input types "submit", "reset", "button").
 Defaults to true.
 	);

-	If the form values change and you would like to capture the current state of the form, use the update() method. dirtyForm.update();
+	If the form values change and you would like to capture the current state of the form, use the update() method.

+	dirtyForm.update();

 	Update will store the form current values using the field id as the identifier.
 If no field id exists, a unique id will be generated and assigned to the field.

-	To check if any of the form's values has been modified, use the isDirty() method. dirtyForm.isDirty();
+	To check if any of the form's values has been modified, use the isDirty() method.

+	dirtyForm.isDirty();

-	After isDirty has been executed, the property "dirtyFields" of the class instance will contain a list of object for the fields whose values have changed since the last update. dirtyForm.dirtyFields
+	After isDirty has been executed, the property "dirtyFields" of the class instance will contain a list of object for the fields whose values have changed since the last update.

+	dirtyForm.dirtyFields

 	Each object contains: